randombyte-developer/kosp/InstructionsForPluginUsers.md

 #### TextActions

-Some TextActions can be expressed using this format which is similar to [Markdown](https://en.wikipedia.org/wiki/Markdown):
+Some TextActions can be expressed using this format which is similar to [Markdown](https://en.wikipedia.org/wiki/Markdown) links:

 TextAction | Notation
 --- | ---